 CBL is registered as a bank in Luxembourg and, as such, is subject to regulation by the Commission de Surveillance du Secteur Financier, which supervises Luxembourg banks.
-CBL, as operator of a designated securities settlement system, as referred to in Article 10 of the Directive on Settlement Finality (98/26/EC), under Luxembourg law, is also supervised by the Central Bank of Luxembourg.
+CBL, as operator of a securities settlement system under Luxembourg law, is also supervised by the Central Bank of Luxembourg.